dabutvin/indeximals/README.md

 You need a storage account and a search account in Azure.
 You can create both of these with zero cost :)
+Add an index called `index` to your search service and add the string fields we are using in our form These can all be string type and check all the boxes for searchable/retrievable/suggestable/etc

+ - id
+ - name
+ - sound
+ - diet

 ## Add secrets